ltrxn/Notes/Learning Swift Language.md

 let minValue = UInt8.min //minValue is equal to 0 and is type UInt8
 ```

-Swift provides the integer type, `Int`, which has the same size as the current platform’s native word size (on 32-bit, `Int` is the same size as `Int32`). `Int` will typically always be used.UInt is the unsigned integer type.
+Swift provides the integer type, `Int`, which has the same size as the current platform’s native word size (on 32-bit, `Int` is the same size as `Int32`). `Int` will typically always be used.
+UInt is the unsigned integer type.
 It also has the same size as the platform’s native word size (on 64-bit, `UInt` is the same size as `UInt64`).

 ## Floating-Point Numbers